cbcrg/tcoffee/docs/tcoffee_manual.rst

 *******************************************************
 Preparing Your Data: Reformatting, Trimming and More...
 *******************************************************
 .. important:: T-Coffee tools/modes are called using different flags...the general syntax is quite simple and also allows some flexibility.
-For instance you can give your input file to T-Coffee either without any flag (T-Coffee recognizes the format most of the time), or use **-in** or **-seq** (for unaligned sequences) or **-aln** (for aligned sequences); in some cases, the flag is mandatory, such as **-infile**, don't worry it will be specified in this manual !
+For instance you can give your input file to T-Coffee either without any flag (T-Coffee recognizes the format most of the time), or use **-in** or **-seq** (for unaligned sequences) or **-aln** (for aligned sequences); in some cases, the flag is mandatory, such as **-infile**, don't worry it will be specified in this manual.
+When multiple input files are given, flags are mandatory (**-in/-in2**, **-al1/-al2**, etc...)
 Also, when redirecting your results using **-output** (or other flag requiring options) you can either use or not the symbol "=" to specify your options.
 If you use the correct flag in a strict way, T-Coffee will always work fine, but you have some degrees of freedom ;-).

 The reformatting utility: seq_reformat
 ======================================